Horse Rescue Truth

 Horse Authority provides criminal background checks at a negligible cost to ensure your peace of mind and your rescue horses’ wellbeing after they leave your care.
-Click here for more information.

 5. Ability to turn away a needy horse

-Fiscally responsible rescues understand that they can’t help every needy horse.
-Yes, you read that correctly.
+Fiscally responsible horse rescues understand that they can’t help every needy horse.

-Horse rescues constantly in crisis mode with emergency fundraisers for vet bills or to feed more horses should be a red flag.
+Horse rescues constantly in crisis mode with emergency fundraisers for vet care or “bailing horses” from the kill pen are a red flag.